parmanand-aphro/parmanand-aphro/README.md

-# 👋 Hi, I'm Parmaannd Jha
+# 👋 Hi, I'm Parmanand Jha

 💻 A passionate **Shopify & WordPress Developer** with **10+ years of hands-on experience** building sleek, scalable, and high-performing eCommerce websites.
 I specialize in **custom themes**, **plugin development**, and performance-optimized solutions that are responsive, SEO-friendly, and conversion-focused.